Friday 5: Kyle Busch backs words with action

 This year’s design features glitter and flames, including purple, on a black helmet.
 The 8-year-old also has a special message on the back of the helmet that reads: “I love you daddy!
 Use every chance you get!”

-Justin Allgaier’s helmet, which was designed by his daughter Harper.
-It includes a special message for him.
-(Photo: JR Motorsports)
+Justin Allgaier’s helmet, which was designed by his daughter Harper and includes her message for him for the Xfinity playoffs.
+Photo: JR Motorsports

 Allgaier said the helmet has additional meaning to him that he doesn’t think his daughter truly knows.